rufoa/ring-middleware-accept/README.md

 ## Use ##

-ring-middleware-accept exposes a single public function, `wrap-accept`.
-It takes two arguments: the handler to be wrapped, and a map of the content types offered by the handler.
+ring-middleware-accept exposes a single public function, `wrap-accept`, in the namespace `ring.middleware.accept`.
+This function takes two arguments: the handler to be wrapped, and a map of the content types offered by the handler.

 For example: